1973 New York City bomb plot

-The 1973 New York City bomb plot was a plan by the Palestinian militant group Black September to detonate three car bombs in New York City at the same time Israeli Prime Minister Golda Meir arrived there in March 1973.
+The 1973 New York City bomb plot was a plan by the Palestinian terrorist group Black September to detonate three car bombs in New York City at the same time Israeli Prime Minister Golda Meir arrived there in March 1973.
 The bombs failed to explode, but the main suspect, Khalid Duhham Al-Jawary, was not caught until January 1991.
 The attempted attack was the first such Black September operation within the United States.

 Background

 Black September was formed in 1970, after the Black September conflict between Palestinians and Jordanians erupted in Jordan that same year.
 In September 1972 it caught world attention with the massacre of 11 Israeli athletes and coaches at the 1972 Summer Olympics in Munich.
-Israel soon responded with the Wrath of God campaign.
+Israel soon responded with the Mossad assassinations following the Munich massacre.
 In early March 1973, the group attacked the Saudi embassy in Khartoum, killing the U.S. Ambassador and Deputy Chief of Mission as well as the Belgian Chargé d'affaires.